iamjimtaylor/iamjimtaylor/_posts/2016-04-21-how-i-became-a-sunday-league-football-manager.md

 ## Broken bones

-My centre half breaking his arm was the first bad injury I'd seen while managing.
+My centre-half breaking his arm was the first bad injury I'd seen while managing.
 But that's not the half of it.
 That morning, him, my centre mid and our cat between the sticks had turned up to the game still a bit messed from the night before.
 I heard them laughing about a party they'd been to where they'd raided the girls bedroom knicker draw to which they then began showing all the lads and myself the knickers under their footy shorts.
 "You're leaving them on to play the match?"
 Silly question.

-When our centre half snapped his arm and was carted off to the hospital I jokingly said "they best not cut that footy top off you!"
+When our centre-half snapped his arm and was carted off to the hospital I jokingly said "they best not cut that footy top off you!"
 To which he replied "**** I'm wearing knickers!!"
 I can't imagine what the nurses thought when he was seen to in A&E. I felt really bad for him.
 Not only was he unable to play for a few months he couldn't work either.
 And the insurance we had didn't cover a broken nail never mind a bone.

 The season after he broke his arm again in the exact same place.
 He came running over in the middle of the game "Jimmy I've done it again".
 His arm looked like a banana.
 "Can you run it off?"
 He ended up needing it pinned.
 Bad times.

 ## You've got no fans
-Plenty of times I'd stood on the side-line on my own.
+Plenty of times I'd stood on the sideline on my own.
 No subs, no mates, no fans...
 While the opposition looked like they could field another eleven.

 What I did for the club others had 2 or 3 people.
 I was the chairman, secretary, treasurer, kit-man, physio, coach, manager.